WaltBox/readme-generator/README.md

   ## Installation

-  clone the github repository then run node app
+  Clone this repository then run node app

   ## Usage Details

-  Create personalized readmes for the user
+  Creates a readme for the user

   ## Contribution